solarcosmic/EsoHype/README.md

 [indefinite_multiply.hyp](https://github.com/solarcosmic/EsoHype/blob/main/examples/indefinite_multiply.hyp) - Using indefinite repeat blocks to multiply a number

 To execute any of these examples in your terminal, simply type `lua esohype.lua examples/<name>.hyp`, for example `lua esohype.lua examples/takeoff.hyp`.
 This assumes `esohype.lua` is in the same folder as `examples`.

+## FAQ
+#### What is nesting and why can't it be done?
+Nesting means to run, for example, functions inside functions.
+This capability hasn't been created (as of yet), but if anybody would like to contribute (e.g. make a pull request) feel free to do so.